 On this course you will develop the organisational competences and business awareness needed for a successful career in your chosen field.

 In Year 2 you will gain a broad-based knowledge of business strategy and organisational behaviour.
-You will study options in areas such as marketing, finance, human resource management and enterprise and entrepreneurship, or ethics and sustainability.
+You will study options in areas such as marketing, finance, human resource management, enterprise and entrepreneurship, or business ethics and sustainability.

 Final year builds on your second year studies - you will choose from a broad range of modules, as well as focusing on a business and management synoptic module, which features an in-depth case study analysis (in the past students have studied companies such as Amazon, Apple and LinkedIn).
 You will also focus on key employability skills including a mock assessment centre.